-The 'Data' section outlines data related to the topic to create a baseline of Gender Equality at Frankston City Council.
+The 'Data' slide offers up data related to the topic.
+This data is informative because it outlines the current state of Frankston City Council.
 Additionally, this data formed the basis of developing many of the strategies and approaches for each topic.
 For example, Indicator 1 'Workforce Composition' data shows that men are slightly more likely to be in leadership roles than women, given their population.
 That data was used to inform strategy 1.1 and the value of applying a gender lens to recruitment of leaders into the organisation.